 Reaffirmations, also known as Vow Renewals or Affirmations, provide the opportunity to publicly celebrate that relationship.

-As your Celebrant I provide you with the opportunity to celebrate your love and your commitment to your relationship by working with you to create a personalised and inspiring ceremony in an intimate or public setting where your close friends and family can join you in celebrating your life as a married couple.
-Whether you have been married 5 or 45 years or anywhere in between or after, a Reaffirmation Ceremony can be a beautiful way to commemorate your love.
+As your Celebrant I give you the opportunity to celebrate your love and commitment to your relationship by working with you to create a personalised and inspiring ceremony setting where your close friends and family can join you in celebrating your life as a married couple.
+Whatever your anniversary, a Reaffirmation Ceremony is a beautiful opportunity to commemorate your love.

-A Naming Ceremony is the non-secular opportunity to create a special ceremony to introduce and welcome a new member of the family to your circle of friends and family.
+A Naming ceremony provides a wonderful opportunity to introduce and welcome a new family member to your circle of friends and family.
 This special ceremony can take place at any stage throughout your child’s life; it can be an opportunity to welcome a newborn, to celebrate a first birthday, or whenever you feel the time is right.
-Traditionally, naming ceremonies are the time to announce Mentors or Guardians to be there for your children as they grow up.
+Traditionally, Naming ceremonies are the time to announce Mentors or Guardians to be there for your children as they grow up.